John Frusciante: Influences

 Frusciante's first major influence was Jimi Hendrix.
 He then saw the Red Hot Chili Peppers (at that point, The was part of their name) in concert in 1985, after which their then-guitarist Hillel Slovak became his second major influence, with Frusciante coming to idolize Slovak.
 Although Hendrix and Slovak were arguably Frusciante's most profound influences, he was also inspired by glam rock artists David Bowie, and T. Rex; as well as avant-garde acts such as Syd Barrett, Captain Beefheart, the Residents, the Velvet Underground, Neu!, Frank Zappa, and Kraftwerk.
-Frusciante seems to be much influenced by progressive rock acts like Genesis, King Crimson, and Yes, mentioning them in multiple interviews.
+Frusciante has expressed his admiration of progressive rock acts like Genesis, King Crimson, and Yes.
 Frusciante wrote an essay for the Yes box set, The Word Is Live, released in 2005.

 He credits his inspiration for learning guitar to Greg Ginn, Pat Smear, and Joe Strummer, amongst others.
 As an adolescent, he began by focusing upon Hendrix, as well as bands like Public Image Ltd., the Smiths, and XTC.
 Frusciante's other major influence was John McGeoch of Magazine and Siouxsie and the Banshees. "[McGeoch] is such a guitarist I aspire to be.
 He has a new brilliant idea for each song.
 I usually play on the stuff he does on Magazine's albums and Siouxsie & the Banshees's like Juju".
 Frusciante has mentioned Steve Howe as his favorite guitarist in his early teens; he was also impressed by B-52s guitarist, Ricky Wilson.

 Frusciante has cited Matthew Ashman of Bow Wow Wow, and Bernard Sumner of Joy Division and New Order, as influential in multiple interviews.
 In a 2009 conversation with author David Todd, Frusciante said:

 I like all kinds of guitar players, but it's people like [Ashman and Sumner] whose playing really amazes me, and it's because of their ideas, it's because of what they thought.
 It's because they approached the instrument differently than anybody else.
 It's people like Keith Levene from Public Image and Daniel Ash in Bauhaus who are exploring the possibilities of what you can do with the guitar, whereas other people seem like they're just exploring what you can physically do, and that serves no interest to me anymore.